-GHG Protocol Italy Spain antogowy.

-are reported making assumptions on the average number of people in front of a TV

-The value is then multiplied by an average hourly energy consumption per hour of projection for TV: 0.135 kWh/hour (assumed to be the same as CTV) to obtain total kWh of electricity consumption by viewers and associate the National grid electricity emission factor.

-For RADIO:

-- An average consumption per person per day is calculated using data per radio channel and multiplied by the average annual number of audiences to get total hours of listening. - It is assumed that 50% of audience is from cars and related emissions have not been assessed. - For the remaining 50%, the value is then multiplied by an average device consumption of a smartphone (0.006 kW) assuming it is the main device used.
+HG Protocol Italy ategory Spain making assumptions on the ber of people in front of a average hour hour of proje kWh/hour (a CTV) to obtai consumption then multiplied by an rly energy consumption per ection for TV: 0.135 issumed to be the same as in total kWh of electricity in by viewers and associate grid electricity emission For RADIO: day is calcula channel and onsumption per person per ated using data per radio multiplied by the average per of audiences to get total ening. l that 50% of audience is d related emissions have not ed. multiplied by consumption ining 50%, the value is then y an average device n of a smartphone (0.006 kW) s the main device used.